Are Mosquitoes Attracted to Particular Blood Types?

 If you or someone you know tends to get bit by mosquitoes more often than others, you are probably wondering whether or not the flying pests prefer certain blood types.
 Understanding how they find and target their hosts is the first step in protecting yourself.

-Who Attracts the Most Mosquitoes?
+What Blood Types Attract the Most Mosquitoes?

 We are now going to take a closer look at mosquitoes and why they seem to target some people more than the rest.
 Those who produce more lactic acid than their friends will attract most of the mosquitoes to their skin, but people’s blood type also plays a role in the number of times they can expect to get bit.
 People with Type O blood are a favorite for mosquitoes and should take extra steps to keep themselves safe.